theislab/IMPA/README.md

 # IMPA

+# Image Perturbation Autoencoder (IMPA)

-**IMage Perturbation Autoencoder** (IMPA) is a computer vision model performing style transfer on images of cells undergoing perturbation.
-IMPA learns a perturbation space and uses it to perform style transfer by conditioning the latent space of an autoencoder.
-Through this process, the model is used to translate a cell image into what it would look like had it been treated with a certain perturbation.
+**Image Perturbation Autoencoder** (IMPA) is a computer vision model designed for style transfer on images of cells subjected to various perturbations.
+By learning a structured perturbation space, IMPA enables style transfer by conditioning the latent space of an autoencoder.
+This approach allows the model to transform a given cell image into its predicted appearance under a specified perturbation.

-The perturbation space can be expressed as:
+The perturbation space is composed of:
-* A prior on the perturbation space (e.g. drug embeddings reflecting compound-specific physiochemical characteristics)
-* Trainable embeddings optimized alongside the model

-If trained on a meaniningful prior perturbation space, IMPA learns to map unseen drugs in proximity of drugs used for training.
-When proximity also involves functional similarity, IMPA is able to predict the effect of unseen drugs on control cells.
-Moreover, distances between the style encodings of different perturbations are correlated with distances in the phenotypic space.
-As a result, IMPA can be used to fastly inspect active compounds based on the comparison of the style vectors learned for different perturbations.
+- **Perturbation embeddings**: Representations capturing compound-specific physiochemical properties, such as drug characteristics.
+- **Trainable embeddings**: Learned representations that are optimized in tandem with the model during training.

+Beyond style transfer, IMPA is also effective for batch correction.
+By training the model to harmonize cell images from different experimental sources, it can standardize data into a unified batch for downstream analysis.

 <p align="center">
   <img src="https://github.com/theislab/IMPA/blob/main/docs/IMPA.png" width="700" height="400">